seamusdemora/seamusdemora.github.io/MacStuff.md

 done
 ```

 The `shebang` calls for `zsh`, but I believe the script will run in `bash`, and perhaps other shells.
 The `date` and `awk` utilities are the "native Apple" versions in `/bin` & `/usr/bin`.
 I've tested the script on my MBP macOS 10.15.6, and it seems to work fine for me.
 Note there are two.`#/comments` near the end that give you the option to copy or overwrite the original files.
 Also, the script still contains `echo` commands inserted for debugging - which can of course be *commented out* to reduce the noise.
 While I have tested this, I urge caution because Apple is free to change their file-naming format without notice, and it's not been rigorously tested against a wide variety of filenames.
-The latest version of the script is available in the /src folder here.
+The latest version of the script is available in the [./src folder here](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/src/shotfnmv.sh).

 Beyond that, a few other points worth mention: